eduvpn/eduvpn-common/docs/src/gettingstarted/testing.md

 ```

 If you have [Docker](https://www.docker.com/get-started/) installed and [Docker-compose](https://docs.docker.com/compose/install/) you can use a convenient helper script which starts up two containers
-- An eduvpnserver for testing
+- An EduVPN Server for testing
 - A Go container that builds and runs the test-suite

 ```bash
 PORTAL_USER="example" PORTAL_PASS="example" ./ci/startcompose.sh
 ```
+Note that this helper script also assumes you have the `openssl` command line tool installed.
+This is used to install the self-signed certificates for testing.

 This script is also used in the continuous integration, so we recommend to run this before you submit any changes.
 ## Testing the wrappers